rajathkmp/First-Scrapy-Project/README.md

 # firstscrapy
-Simple Web Crawler using Scrapy scraping website dmoz.org for python books and resources.
+Simple Web Crawler using Scrapy

+Scraping website dmoz.org for python books and resources.